chaudron/ovs_perf/README.md

 ## Creating a VM for use with the Open vSwitch bridge

-First we need to stop the existing VM, and clone it:
+First, we need to stop the existing VM, and clone it:

 ```
 virsh shutdown rhel_loopback